-Conclusions
+370 Conclusions

-This study was undertaken to qualify the use of a wireless "node" system to track crack responses (changes in crack width) to climatological effects.
-Systems like this can be employed to monitor performance of any component of a constructed facility that involves cracking or relative displacements.
-Qualification was assessed by comparison of responses of the same crack as measured by the wireless "node" system compared to two wired systems, W2 and W1.
-In addition the ease and cost of installation of the wireless system was compared with that for the wired W2.
-The following conclusions were reached within the scope of the comparisons made.
-Since the wireless, "node" system is typical of such systems, these conclusions can be extrapolated to the class.
-If better performing equipment were available, it would have been employed.
-Of course as development continues with the typical speed of digital electronics, one should expect some of the observations to become dated.
-The wireless "node" system:
+This study was undertaken to qualify the use of a wireless "node" system to track crack responses 371 (changes in crack width) to climatological effects.
+Systems like this can be employed to monitor 372 373 performance of any component of a constructed facility that involves cracking or relative displacements.
+Qualification was assessed by comparison of responses of the same crack as 374 measured by the wireless "node" system compared to two wired systems, W2 and W1.
+In addition 375 376 the ease and cost of installation of the wireless system was compared with that for the wired W2.
+377 The following conclusions were reached within the scope of the comparisons made.
+Since the 378 wireless, "node" system is typical of such systems, these conclusions can be extrapolated to the is installed,

-- 1) measures the long term crack response as well as the wired system(s), - 2) has less crack response resolution than does the wired system even if a signal-conditioning unit is installed,
+- 380 development continues with the typical speed of digital electronics, one should expect some of the - 381 observations to become dated.
+The wireless "node" system: - 382 1) measures the long term crack response as well as the wired system(s), - 2) has less crack response resolution than does the wired system even if a signal-conditioning unit